CredentialEngine/CredentialRegistry/docs/95_create_airgapped_bundle.md

   b.
 Postgres server
   c.
 Redis server
 2. A `docker-compose.yml` file which orchestrates deployment and configuration of the above container images
-3. A checksum verification file that validates the integrity of the main file.
+3. A checksum verification file that validates the integrity of the main file. (optional)

 ## Pre-requisites